Seller Payouts

 IDs that we wish to exclude.

-You'll need at least one vendor remaining in the Payout after exclusions, otherwise you'll get an error when trying to execute this mutation.
+You'll need at least one seller remaining in the Payout after exclusions, otherwise you'll get an error when trying to execute this mutation.

 Given the above note, if we try to run this mutation in our example, we get an error.
 Nonetheless, the mutation would look like this: